Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 The asymmetric bet.

-APL puts in $3,500 to $19,159 over 90 days (depending on Plan C vs Plan A scope, and how much inventory APL supplies), and walks away with founding ownership in a fleet AI platform set to clear hundreds of millions in platform revenue.
+APL puts in $3,200 to $10,959 over 90 days (depending on Plan C vs Plan A scope, and how much inventory APL supplies) — paid directly to vendors, hardware only.
+In return, APL walks away with founding ownership in a fleet AI platform set to clear hundreds of millions in platform revenue.
 Fleet telematics is a $50B+ market.
 Samsara — already on APL's trucks — IPO'd at $12B shipping a feature set SuperTrucker's MVP matches and extends: the core fleet-telematics stack, plus ELD audit capabilities Samsara doesn't cover, plus the agentic load board Samsara hasn't built, plus the pretrip assistant Samsara doesn't ship.
 These terms only exist for APL.
 No carrier signing after you gets them.

 The Cheat Code · Flagship Founding-Partner Perk